elg0nz/serverless-slack-status-light/Blog.md

 This project began as a way to ensure a Temperature logging system I've been working on was working correctly (a lengthier project that deserves its own post) and it quickly turned out to be a tool that is now an important part of my daily routine.
 And as it turns out, this "test rig" is still being used months after the original project was finished.

-Shine bright like a diamond desk buddy.
+Keep shining bright like a diamond desk buddy.

 ![demo](demo.gif)